smittytone/cli2c/README.md

 | `i` | None |  |  Display I2C host device information |
 | `h` | None |  |  Display help information |

+**Note** All message output is routed via `stderr` — data read back from an I2C device is output to `stdout` so it can be captured to a file.
+Returned data is currently presented as hexadecimal strings.

 ## matrix

 `matrix` is a specific driver for HT16K33-based 8x8 LED matrices.
 It embeds `cli2c` but exposes a different set of commands.